Mike Rosenthal: Professional career

-He was drafted out of Notre Dame in the fifth round of the 1999 NFL Draft by the New York Giants, and played nine seasons in the NFL.
+He was selected out of Notre Dame in the fifth round of the 1999 NFL draft by the New York Giants, and played nine seasons in the NFL.
 In 1999, he played in 9 games with 7 starts as rookie with Giants.
 In 2000, he played in 8 games and started 2 for the Giants, and in 2001 he played in 7 games.
 In 2002, he started all 16 games and the Wildcard Playoff game at RT for the Giants.

 In March 2003 he became an unrestricted free agent, and signed with the Minnesota Vikings for $1.8 million.
 2003 was his first season with the Vikings, and he started all 16 games at RT for the 2nd consecutive season.
 He helped pave the way for the Vikings' offense to rank #1 in the NFL for the first time in team history.
 In 2004, he suffered a broken right foot in the second game of the season.
 He was placed on injured reserve on September 22.
 In 2005, he played in all 16 games, making 12 starts at right tackle.
 He lost his starting job to Marcus Johnson in late November, but came back to start the final two games of the season.